icinganalysis/icinganalysis.github.io/content/thermodynamics.md

 <!--
 ###[FAA-ADS-4, Engineering Summary of Airframe Icing Technical Data.
 Federal Aviation Agency]({filename}ads4.md)
-> A single thermodynamic control volume is used for anti-ice calculations
+> A single thermodynamic control volume is used for anti-ice calculations.
 -->

 ##Publications to review:

 Bowden, D. T., Gensemer, A. E., and Speen, C. A.: Engineering Summary of Airframe Icing Technical Data.
 Federal Aviation Agency, FAA-ADS-4, 1964.
-> A single thermodynamic control volume is used for anti-ice calculations
+> A single thermodynamic control volume is used for anti-ice calculations.

 ![C-46 Lab Test Article](images/C-46lab.jpg)